strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to-4.1.8.md

 - API_TOKEN_SALT
 - ADMIN_JWT_SECRET

-There are multiple methods to generate secrets, such as running `openssl rand -base64 32` in the terminal (mac and linux OS).
+There are multiple methods to generate secrets, such as running `openssl rand -base64 32` in the terminal (Mac and Linux OS).
 Generating unique secrets for each environment is recommended for increased security.

 ::: caution

 The [Hosting Provider Guides](/developer-docs/latest/setup-deployment-guides/deployment.html#hosting-provider-guides.md) are being updated to reflect these changes.
-Community contributions updating the hosting guides are encouraged for Amazon AWS, Azure, and Google App Engine.
+Community contributions updating the hosting guides are encouraged.

 :::